API Reference

 Chat Endpoints

-/v1/chatSend a message to the AI chat.
+/v1/chatSend a single prompt to the AI chat.
 Returns streaming response via Server-Sent Events (SSE).

 POST /v1/chat